joaduo/xpathwebdriver/README.md

 ## Installing Selenium

-To make sure you installed selenium and webdriver correctly use the code below:
+Under Ubuntu you should easily install Selenium/Webdrivar with `sudo apt install chromium-browser chromium-chromedriver` Firefox seems to come with webdriver out of the box on ubuntu.

+Use the code below to  selenium and webdriver installation:

 ```python
 from selenium import webdriver